matveynator/chicha-isotope-map/README.md

 Every one of your servers is another beacon of information.
 Thank you for making the world that bit clearer!

 ---

-# 🌌 Chicha‑Isotope‑Map — your guide to radiation’s hidden trails

 Chicha‑Isotope‑Map isn’t just a bit of software; it’s a window onto a world of microscopic particles — invisible to the eye, yet loud and clear to an instrument.
 Once you could only guess at them; now they’re splashed across the map as bright dots: from calm greens to alarming reds.